Monthly Update: Try the Jiggle

-Are you interested in the Spinning Babies® Certified Parent Educator Training in Schladming, Austria in August?
+Are you interested in the Spinning Babies® Certified Parent Educator Training ?
 Watch Approved Trainer Jennifer Walker speak with Viviana Presicce a SpBCPE from Italy who attended last year and hear about the training and the AMAZING spa location!

-We are also doing trainings in Boston, MA and Minneapolis, MN in 2021.
+We are also doing trainings in Boston, MA and Columbia, MD in 2021.
 Learn more about becoming a Spinning Babies® Certified Parent Educator.